gitprojects-Srijit/Number-Guessing-Game/README.md

 # oibsip_taskno-2
-Designed and built Online Examination System project using Java and Swing, also add time limits for each questions and make it user friendly.
+Designed and built a Number Guessing game using Java Swing.